solomonitotia/Nyuki-Tech/README.md

 						 ├── 10kΩ Resistor #2
 						 │
 TP4056 OUT- (GND) ───────┴── To TTGO Battery Connector (-)

+NB - ESP32 Ground must also be connected to the TP4056 OUT -
 ```

 This voltage divider allows safe battery voltage monitoring using the ESP32's ADC pin (GPIO 35).